lgonzalezrouco/pti/microservices/README.md

 	docker tag helloworld:1.0 localhost:5000/helloworld
 	docker push localhost:5000/helloworld

+You can see the pushed images in the registry with a curl (run minikube ip to get its IP).

+	curl -X GET http://<minikube IP>/v2/_catalog

 In order to use the image from Kubernetes refer to it as:

 	localhost:5000/helloworld